 - Reconstructing a 16th century Embroidered Leather Hat with Robyn Spencer

-Video link B - Some Renaissance-style Head Coverings in Romanian Collections: ‘scuffie e rete d’oro’ with Iuliana Dumitrascu
+Video Link - Some Renaissance-style Head Coverings in Romanian Collections: ‘scuffie e rete d’oro’ with Iuliana Dumitrascu

-Video Link B - The Mystery of Wide-headed Women in 12th-century Illustrations with Dr. Indra Starke-Ottich
+Video Link - The Mystery of Wide-headed Women in 12th-century Illustrations with Dr. Indra Starke-Ottich

-Video Link B - The French Hood: royal and national identity in renaissance France with Emily Averiss
+Video Link - The French Hood: royal and national identity in renaissance France with Emily Averiss

 Taking a Look at Making Late Medieval Menswear with Meridith Towne